 process your FAFSA.

 The first day of class, a student has enrolled for in a given semester is the official date

 Title IV eligibility is calculated.
-Students not enrolled or how have been reported by their
+Students not enrolled or who have been reported by their

-instructor as "no show" by the census date will not have earned and Title IV aid they will
+instructor as "no show" by the census date will not have earned Title IV aid and will

 be responsible for institutional charges that may have been incurred or any Title IV aid